 University Place and Utah Community Church work together to put on this live Nativity.
 Treats and hot chocolate are free, and all the performers are local talent.
 You can also enjoy the lights in the Orchard at University Place.

 Young Living Family Farm Country Christmas and Nativity

 The Young Living Lavender Farm in Mona hosts a Country Christmas activity every year.
 There are lots of activities, and one of them is a live Nativity.
-It costs $5 for ages 4 and up, and this includes all the activities such as visits with Santa, scavenger hunts, wagon rides and more.
+It costs $5 for ages 4 and up, or $25 for a family of 6.
+This includes all the activities such as visits with Santa, scavenger hunts, wagon rides and more.

 Live Nativity Christmas Celebration

 The Live Nativity in Heber Valley is an actual performance.
 As you watch the show, you are surrounded by animals and angels as they tell and sing the story of the birth of Jesus.
 This event is free.